 Perhaps the most critical point here is that when radiation power from mobile tower antennas fall, there is a consequent increase in radiation levels from mobile phones and cell phones.
 A mobile phone antenna radiates at 80-160 Watt/ sq.m.
 However it has a high distance of separation.
 Whereas, a mobile phone radiates at <1 Watt/ sq.m.
 However it is only a few millimeters away from the head space/ brain cavity.
 In such a condition, when the phone is radiating at a high, the absorption of radiation by the brain is multiple times higher than that of radiation absorbed from mobile phone tower emission.

-To summarize, at close quarters from a mobile phone tower, one is faced with a 24*365 slow roast.
+To summarize, radiation from a mobile phone tower, is 24*365 slow roast.
 This can be mitigated by avoiding line of sight or shielding procedures.
-We have known of instances in Mumbai; Okhla, GKII, Maharani Bagh (New Delhi) where high proximity to cell tower have led to cases of cancer.
+We have known of instances in Mumbai, Okhla, GKII, Maharani Bagh (New Delhi) where high proximity to cell tower have led to cases of cancer.